-International Stocks Have Historically Outperformed in Periods of Lower U.S. Stock Returns 10 Year Rolling Periods, U.S. Annualized Return Levels vs. International, 1970-2024
+International Stocks Have Historically Outperformed in Periods of Lower U.S. Stock Returns 10 Year Rolling Periods, U.S. Return Levels vs. International, 1970- Q1 2025

 Source: ACR analysis, MSCI.
-As of March 31, 2024.
+As of March 31, 2025.
 U.S. stocks represented by the MSCI USA Index and International stocks represented by the MSCI EAFE Index.
 Past performance cannot predict future results.
 Indices used defined in disclosures.

-The U.S. market has been the best place to invest for more than a decade.
-It has outperformed the international markets by approximately 340% over the past 12 years.
-This is large enough in duration and magnitude to make most investors question the wisdom of investing in international markets at all.
+The U.S. market has been the best place to invest since 2010.
+The magnitude and the duration of the U.S. market outperformance has caused many investors to question the merits of international investing.
 Taking a longer-term perspective, however, often illuminates.
 Historically, U.S. versus international markets outperformance has been cyclical and the changes in "leadership" have often been large in magnitude and duration.
-For international equity markets to start outperforming, they first must stop underperforming.
-This has happened in the past two years.
+The international markets have outperformed since late 2024 and offer a potential early signal that leadership change is occurring.